AbdeenM/hobee-application/README.md

 ## Installation

-Following this assumes you have everything setup, to install the project either download the .zip file and extract or navigate to an empty directory and clone this repo:
+Moving Forward this assumes you have everything setup, to install the project either download the .zip file and extract or navigate to an empty directory and clone this repo:
 ```bash
 git clone https://github.com/AbdeenM/hobee-application.git
 ```